 - references games alphabetically, by alternative names, and by number of players;

-- provides a quick way to find a game for 3 players when one of your foursome suddenly becomes a three-some or a five-some;
+- provides a quick way to find a game for 3 players when your foursome suddenly becomes a three-some;

 - includes practice games, side bets, and games for any number of players.